CaesarXInsanium/guile-lox/README.md

 - add tests for lexer
 - add tests for everything
 - rename stuff to more fit the idea of lexer
-- remove any unneccesary files. this will mean a just rework on build/test system. scripts? make?
+- move testing infrastrure down to tests directory with its own Makefile

-# TODO Build System
+# TODO Build System and Testing

+This is the section in which unnecessary files are removed.
+It is also how I am going to redo the build system and testing infrastructure.

 ## How I want this project to be invoked?